Italian destroyer Espero (1927): Battle of the Espero Convoy

 On 27 June 1940 Espero, commanded by Captain Enrico Baroni, sailed from Taranto at 22:45 for the first war mission, along with Ostro and Zeffiro.
 The three vessels were to transport to Tobruk two light anti-aircraft batteries, 120 ST of ammunition (450,000 rounds) and 162 members of the Voluntary Militia for National Security.

 On 28 June 1940 at 12:10, about 50 mi west of Zakynthos, the convoy was sighted by a British reconnaissance Short Sunderland plane.
 As they were within striking range of the British 7th Cruiser Squadron, composed of light cruisers Liverpool, Orion, Neptune, Gloucester and Sydney, Admiral John Tovey ordered them to intercept the Italians.
 The Italian column was sighted by the Allied ships around 18:30, about 100 miles north of Tobruk, and at 18:36 Liverpool opened fire from 22000 yd at the surprised Italian flotilla.
 At 18:59 Orion also opened fire from 18000 yd.
 The Italian destroyers were theoretically faster than the British cruisers, but due to their age and heavy cargo on board their speed advantage was nullified.
 In addition, Esperos third boiler turned out to be defective, limiting the destroyer's speed to just 25 kn.
 Captain Baroni, therefore, decided to sacrifice his ship in order to cover the escape of Zeffiro and Ostro, and ordered them to disengage and sail for Benghazi at full speed.
 Espero laid smokescreens and conducted evasive maneuvers, engaging Liverpool's division with guns, and simultaneously firing three torpedoes at Orion.

 While Liverpool and Gloucester took on Espero, the other three cruisers tried to get around the smokescreens to attack the fleeing Ostro and Zeffiro, but were ordered to abandon their pursuit and concentrate on Espero instead.
 Due to zigzagging Espero managed to avoid being hit, but by 19:20 the range between her and Liverpool had shortened to 14000 yd.
-In fact, Italians drew first blood, when a single Italian 4.7 in shell hit Liverpool just 3 ft above the waterline, with splinters penetrating the warheads of two torpedoes, but caused little damage otherwise.
+In fact, Italians drew first blood, when an Italian 4.7 in shell hit Liverpool just 3 ft above the waterline, with splinters penetrating the warheads of two torpedoes, but caused little damage otherwise.
 Despite heavy firing, Espero was not hit until 20:00, when her engine rooms were struck bringing the vessel to a stop.
 The 7th Squadron expended about 5,000 shells, more than 1,600 of main caliber, before the Italian destroyer was sunk, after 130 minutes of fierce fighting.
 Sydney rescued 47 out of 225 men from the Italian destroyer, and thirty six more escaped on rafts, but only six of them were later found alive by Italian submarine Topazio almost 20 days later.
 Captain Baroni died aboard his ship, and was posthumously awarded the Medaglia d´oro al valor militare.